harshkothari410/instatags/README.md

 instatags
 =========

-Quick access to Instagram photos using your favourite tags
+Quick access to Instagram photos using your favourite tags.